 - Market and sell your product more effectively.

-Competitor analysis helps you develop a deeper understanding of market dynamics so you can find the best way to reach your target customers.
+Competitive analysis helps you develop a deeper understanding of market dynamics so you can find the best way to reach your target customers.
 The information you gather will also help you develop and/or adjust your Go-to-Market strategy so it’s as effective as it can possibly be.

-How to conduct competitor analysis
+How to conduct competitive analysis

 First of all, you need to divide your competition into two groups: direct and indirect.

 A direct competitor is a business with a product or service similar to yours, which operates in the same geographic location.

 An indirect competitor provides products that aren’t quite the same but could meet the same customer need or solve the same problem as your product.

 If you’re comparing your brand, it’s important to focus mainly on your direct competitors.
 However, this doesn’t mean you should completely drop your guard around indirect competitors, they could quite easily become direct competitors in a very short space of time.

 Get to know your competitor’s company